-The website runs one cookie called PHPSESSID.
-Classed as a necessary cookie, it is needed to help make the website usable by enabling basic functions like page navigation and access to secure areas of the website.
+PHPSESSID is needed to help make the website usable by enabling basic functions like page navigation and access to secure areas of the website.
 The website cannot function properly without it but you can control settings in your own browser to block cookies.
 It expires at the end of the session.

 Embedded content from other websites

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 I use analytics from WordPress and Jetpack, which is anonymised.
 I do not receive identifiable information about who has viewed my site.

 Who we share your data with

 How long we retain your data

 The only data I get via this website is when you give it to me through the blog sign-up form or by clicking through to my Mailchimp newsletter sign-up.
 I will retain this until you ask me to delete it.